frankaemika/docs/source/ros_introduction.rst

 interface is to expose the internal motion generators to the user.
 The calculated desired joint pose corresponding to a motion generator command is available in the robot state one time step later.
-One use case for this combination would be following a Cartesian trajectory using your own joint torque controller.
-In this case you would claim the combination *EffortJointInterface* + *FrankaCartesianPoseInterface*, stream your trajectory into the *FrankaCartesianPoseInterface*, and compute your torque commands based on the resulting desired joint pose (q_d) from the robot state.
+One use case for this combination would be following a Cartesian trajectory using your own joint-level torque controller.
+In this case you would claim the combination *EffortJointInterface*
++ *FrankaCartesianPoseInterface*, stream your trajectory into the *FrankaCartesianPoseInterface*, and compute your joint-level torque commands based on the resulting desired joint pose (q_d) from the robot state.
 This allows to use the robot's built-in inverse kinematics instead of having to solve it on your own.

 To implement a fully functional controller you have to implement at least the inherited virtual functions ``init`` and ``update``.
 Initializing - e.g. start poses - should be done in the